Efficient polynomial-time approximation scheme for the genus of dense graphs: Approximating the genus --- Overview

 The value of $n_0$ in Corollary \ref{cor:genus partition} comes from several sources.
 One is the use of Regularity Lemma, another one comes from using hypergraph matching results (see Theorems \ref{thm:hypergraphmatching} and \ref{thm: packing weighted graph}), and yet another one occurs from the fine-tuning of the parameters in Section \ref{subsect:multipartite QR}.

-Application of Theorems \ref{thm:genus QR bipartite} and \ref{thm:genus QR tripartite} requires that the densities are not too small.
-If this is not the case, we just add the edges between pairs $V_i,V_j$, whose density is too small, to $G_0$.
+An application of Theorems \ref{thm:genus QR bipartite} and \ref{thm:genus QR tripartite} requires that the densities are not too small.
+If this is not the case, we simply add the edges between pairs $V_i,V_j$, whose density is too small, to $G_0$.

 In order to apply the corollary to obtain an $\varepsilon$-approximation to the genus, we use the corollary with the value $\tfrac{1}{2}\varepsilon$ playing the role of $\varepsilon$.
 If $n\ge \Theta(s^2(4\varepsilon^{-1}, \varepsilon)\cdot \varepsilon^{-1})$, then the last two terms in the corollary are bounded by $\tfrac{3}{4}\varepsilon n^2$.
 Now, if $\varepsilon$ is much smaller than the lower bound $\alpha$ on the density of $G$, we get an $\varepsilon$-approximation of the genus of $G$.